JOP-Lee/READ/README.md

 Demo: (Use only one camera view for training)

-All you need is a sequence of images or video to get the following effects.
-The scenes are not limited to driving scenes, but can also be used for tourist scenes, indoor scenes, objects and so on¡£
+All you need is a series of images or videos as input to get the following effect.
+Scenes are not only limited to driving scenes, but also can be used for tourism scenes, indoor scenes, objects, etc.

 <p float="left">
 <img src="https://user-images.githubusercontent.com/24960306/168012420-468478de-1db5-430d-bdd2-b52755477cd3.gif" width="270"/>
 <img src="https://user-images.githubusercontent.com/24960306/168014170-b964a639-25de-4290-8e91-dc3d3f66ab7c.gif" width="270"/>